What Kind of Music Do We Use in Worship?

 Director of Worship

-Darby recently released an 11-track album of original songs & hymns entitled “We Sing Aloud.”
+Darby recently released an 10-track album of original songs & hymns entitled “A Living Faith.”
 Listen to a sample below or click on the album title “We Sing Aloud” to visit the album website.